Scooby-Doo's Haunted Mansion: Ride experience

 The ride is a dark ride experience for families which involves shooting laser guns at ghosts and ghouls infesting Ghastley Manor (known as Ghastly Manor on the ride's entrance).
 Riders in consecutive Mystery Machine-themed cars compete with each other to see who can shoot the most ghosts.
 Riders also shoot at Scooby Snacks, triggering appearances from Scooby-Doo.
 Also infesting Ghastley Manor is the Phantom Shadow, who at the end of the ride is caught by Scooby and Shaggy Rogers (who covers his eyes in fear) and revealed to be a counterfeiter named Dr. D.M.
 Ghastley, the owner of Ghastley Manor, who was illegally printing money in the dungeon of Ghastley Manor, and dressed up as the Phantom Shadow to scare away any trespassers.
 The riders then enter the garage, where Ghastley isn't sent to jail as a skeleton is driving the police van with the cop trapped in a box.
 The Scooby-Doo theme was licensed from Hanna-Barbera by the ride's creators, Sally Corporation.
 The riders come across a gigantic pipe organ, where in the Canada's Wonderland version, a rendition of the classical the piece "Fantasia in G Minor BWV 542" by J.S.
-Bach can be heard.
+Bach is heard.

 The installation at Six Flags St. Louis differed from the rest as it relied upon a water ride system.
 It was therefore themed to a journey through a swamp.
 It featured different monsters from the Scooby-Doo series as well as the Mystery Inc. gang popping out of trees and shrubs.

 The outsides of the show buildings are decorated with a fiberglass blue and purple castle with stylized turrets.
 Two circular windows resemble eyes while the entrance to the castle resembles a mouth.
 Guests entered the attraction by passing under a Gothic-style arch bearing the rides name, and that was adorned on either side by the letters "GM," standing for Ghastley Manor.